denilsonsa/midi-pipewire-volume/README.md

 * [ ] Apply a Python linter/formatter such as Black or Ruff.
 * [x] Figure out a nice configuration format.
 Or maybe just a simple API so that users can write their own code.
 * [x] Write a function to send updates to `ddcutil-service`.
+* [ ] Allow toggling/setting/resetting the "Manually block display from sleeping".
+It's an option available on KDE, I'm not sure if applications can access that.
 * [ ] Write a help function.
 Well, just use `argparse`.
 But write a parameter that prints out:
     * All the currently available MIDI devices/ports.
     * All the audio devices/nodes/etc.